mhe747/dawnboard/BeagleSDR_KernelHack.md

 	$ cp arch/arm/boot/dts/am57xx-beagle-x15-revc.dtb /tftpboot/uImage-am57xx-beagle-x15-revc.dtb
 	$ cp arch/arm/boot/zImage /tftpboot

 this is my personal uEnv.txt, simple yet powerful, only one line makes you from MLO to bash.
+Copy it to your micro SD card

 	# rename to /run/media/mmcblk0p1/uEnv.txt assumed that mount /dev/mmcblk0p1 on /run/media/mmcblk0p1 type vfat
 	uenvcmd=setenv autoload no;dhcp;setenv bootfile zImage;setenv fdtfile uImage-am57xx-beagle-x15-revc.dtb;setenv serverip 192.168.1.17;setenv netloadfdt tftp ${fdtaddr} ${serverip}:${fdtfile};setenv netloadimage tftp ${loadaddr} ${serverip}:${bootfile};setenv rootpath /home/osboxes/ti-processor-sdk-linux-am57xx-evm-04.03.00.05/targetNFS;run netloadimage;run netloadfdt;run netargs;bootz ${loadaddr} - ${fdtaddr};

 ------
-after 15 seconds of reboot, now you have to do a check in target :
+after 25 seconds of reboot, now you have to do a check in target :

 	Before plugging your BeagleSDR, it would be advisable to have a check each port with your osciloscope.
 	Check the voltage, clock activites if that seems alright.